teamradish/TRTwitchPlaysBot/Wiki/Getting-Started.md

-Welcome to the TRBot wiki!
+Welcome to the TRBot setup guide!
 This short guide should help get you up and running with TRBot, your own Twitch Plays bot!

 #### Table of Contents
 * [Getting TRBot](#getting-trbot)